fluent/fluentd-docs-gitbook/installation/post-installation-guide.md

 #### Configuration File

-After the successful installation, a `td-agent` instance will be up and running with a predefined template configuration file.
+After successful installation, a `td-agent` instance will be up and running with a predefined template configuration file.

 The default path for this configuration file is: